-- Device resets when VCC is below threshold - Time delay write disable after Power-up - Write enable/disable Instructions and automatic write disable after erase or program - Software and Hardware (/WP pin) write protection using Status Registers - Additional Individual Block/Sector Locks for array protection - Write Protection using Power-down Instruction - Lock Down write protection for Status Register until the next power-up - One Time Program (OTP) write protection for array and Security Registers using Status Register Note: This feature is available upon special flow.
+- Device resets when VCC is below threshold - Time delay write disable after Power-up - Write enable/disable instructions and automatic write disable after erase or program - Software and Hardware (/WP pin) write protection using Status Registers - Write Protection using Power-down instruction - Lock Down write protection for Status Register until the next power-up - One Time Program (OTP) write protection for array and Security Registers using Status Register - Note: This feature is available upon special flow.
 Please contact Winbond for details.

-Upon power-up or at power-down, the W25Q16RV will maintain a reset condition while VCC is below the threshold value of VwI, (See Power-up Timing and Voltage Levels and Figure 43).
-While reset, all operations are disabled and no Instructions are recognized.
-During power-up and after the VCC voltage exceeds VwI, all program and erase related Instructions are further disabled for a time delay of tPUW.
-This includes the Write Enable, Page Program, Sector Erase, Block Erase, Chip Erase and the Write Status Register Instructions.
-Note that the chip select pin (/CS) must track the VCC supply level at power-up until the VCC-min level and tvsL time delay is reached, and it must also track the VCC supply level at power-down to prevent adverse Instruction sequence.
+Upon power-up or at power-down, the W25Q12PW will maintain a reset condition while VCC is below the threshold value of VWI, (See Power-up Timing and Voltage Levels and Figure 43).
+While reset, all operations are disabled and no instructions are recognized.
+During power-up and after the VCC voltage exceeds VWI, all program and erase related instructions are further disabled for a time delay of tPUW.
+This includes the Write Enable, Page Program, Sector Erase, Block Erase, Chip Erase and the Write Status Register instructions.
+Note that the chip select pin (/CS) must track the VCC supply level at power-up until the VCC-min level and tVSL time delay is reached, and it must also track the VCC supply level at power-down to prevent adverse command sequence.
 If needed a pull-up resister on /CS can be used to accomplish this.

 After power-up the device is automatically placed in a write-disabled state with the Status Register Write Enable Latch (WEL) set to a 0.
-A Write Enable Instruction must be issued before a Page Program, Sector Erase, Block Erase, Chip Erase or Write Status Register Instruction will be accepted.
-After completing a program, erase or write Instruction the Write Enable Latch (WEL) is automatically cleared to a write-disabled state of 0.
+A Write Enable instruction must be issued before a Page Program, Sector Erase, Block Erase, Chip Erase or Write Status Register instruction will be accepted.
+After completing a program, erase or write instruction the Write Enable Latch (WEL) is automatically cleared to a write-disabled state of 0.

-Software controlled write protection is facilitated using the Write Status Register Instruction and setting the Status Register Protect (SRP, SRL) and Block Protect (CMP, SEC, TB, BP[2:0]) bits.
+Software controlled write protection is facilitated using the Write Status Register instruction and setting the Status Register Protect (SRP, SRL) and Block Protect (CMP, SEC, TB, BP[2:0]) bits.
 These settings allow a portion or the entire memory array to be configured as read only.
 Used in conjunction with the Write Protect (/WP) pin, changes to the Status Register can be enabled or disabled under hardware control.
 See Status Register section for further information.
-Additionally, the Power-down Instruction offers an extra level of write protection as all Instructions are ignored except for the Release Power-down Instruction.
+Additionally, the Power-down instruction offers an extra level of write protection as all instructions are ignored except for the Release Power-down instruction.